 Yes

-Our definition of children and young people who are not in any sort of education is ‘Young people not in education, employment or training.’
+The definition of children and young people of compulsory school age who are not in any sort of education is ‘Children Missing Education’.
+There is statutory guidance to help prevent children and young people from missing education.

 Please describe which learners are considered ‘out-of-education’ in the country